After ETA, the Dream of a Basque State Lives On

 In announcing its dissolution, ETA said former members would “continue the struggle for a reunited, independent, socialist, Basque-speaking and non-patriarchal Basque Country."
 They will also continue to lobby for the release of so-called political prisoners scattered in jails throughout Spain, or at least for their relocation to prisons in the Basque region.
 As of June 2018, there were around 200 ETA members and alleged members being held all over Spain, most of them outside the Basque region.

-In a statement released on April 8, before the group’s dissolution, ETA issued an apology for the harm caused to its victims and their families.
+In a statement released on April 8, before the group’s dissolution, ETA issued an apology for the harm the Basque separatist group had caused to its victims and their families.
 “We know that, due to the various requirements of the armed struggle, our activity has harmed a number of people who had no responsibility whatsoever in the conflict,” the group said.
 “We have caused grave harm, which cannot be put right.
 We ask the forgiveness of these people and their relatives.
 These words will not cure that harm, nor will they make their hurt lesser.
 We say this with respect, with no wish to cause any further grief.”